TomasVotruba/tomasvotruba.com/packages/blog/data/2017/2017-11-06-how-to-change-php-code-with-abstract-syntax-tree.md

 ---
 id: 63
-title: "How to change PHP code with Abstract Syntax Tree"
+title: "How to change PHP code with Abstract&nbsp;Syntax&nbsp;Tree"
 perex: |
     Today we can do amazing things with PHP.
 Thanks to AST and [nikic/php-parser](https://github.com/nikic/PHP-Parser) we can create very **narrow artificial intelligence, which can work for us**.
     <br><br>
     Let's create first its synapse!
 tweet: "Let AST change code for you #php #phpparser #ast #ai"

+updated_since: "October 2022"
+updated_message: "Updated to [php-parser 5](https://github.com/nikic/PHP-Parser/releases/tag/v5.0.0alpha1) syntax."
 ---

 We need to make clear what are we talking about right at the beginning.
 When we say "PHP AST", you can talk about 2 things:

 ### 1. php-ast